umitsarioz/Traffic-Sign-Recognizer/README.md

 # Traffic Sign Recognition
 <hr>

+## Main Purpose:

+Train a model to recognize traffic signs using with Convolutional Neural Network.

 ### Problem and Motivation :
 <hr>
 Indicating traffic signs is important for the safety of people.